Fort Union vs Fort Buford

 He could have chosen Fort Union

-The decision of either building a new fort, or a remodeling an existing fort was up to Brevet Brigadier General Alfred H. Sully.
+It was up to Brevet Brigadier General Alfred H. Sully whether to build a new fort, or a remodel an existing fort.
 He probably was not in a good mood when he came to the plains.

-He had been shuttled off to the far reaches of U.S. territory after he failed to put down a mutiny in his ranks during the War Between the States.
+Top brass shuttled him off to the far reaches of U.S. territory after he failed to put down a mutiny in his ranks during the War Between the States.
 He built a reputation for bloody reprisals in the west based on several skirmishes he had with Sioux tribes during the Dakota War.

-As described by the National Park Service, in the last years of the Civil War, Union troops arrived at Fort Union Trading Post many months before there was a Fort Buford.
+The National Park Service says in last years of the Civil War, Union troops arrived at Fort Union Trading Post many months before there was a Fort Buford.
 They were part of General Sully’s campaigns against the Sioux.
-Company I, 30th Wisconsin Infantry garrisoned Fort Union and guarded supplies that had been dropped off for Sully.
+Company I, 30th Wisconsin Infantry garrisoned Fort Union and guarded supplies that were dropped off for Sully.
 So, why didn’t the U.S. Army just take over the Fort Union Trading Post?

 Sully was in charge of finding the best location for a military fort.
 First, he went to Fort Union when the American Fur Company offered Fort Union Trading Post to the U.S. Army.
 When he arrived, General Sully took one look at it and said, “No!”
 He immediately chose not to use Fort Union, partly due to the dilapidated state and partly due to its small size.
 (A few years later Fort Union had fallen in to such disrepair, it was salvaged to become part of Fort Buford.)

 Three miles away

 So, Sully looked around.
 The flat land along the Missouri River, a major transportation corridor, would be a good place to look.
 He surveyed the area and picked the site that was to be Fort Buford.
 Calling it “a wide, well-drained table, northwest of the confluence of the Yellowstone and Missouri rivers.”